-Shared status: If a topological parent is experiencing downtime, the child Elements in the topology will share the status (i.e., an Element's dependencies will automatically switch to its status).
-A service monitor will know that Elements dependent on a specific system or node that is experiencing a problem will be unavailable until the problem is resolved.
-Alerts will not be generated.
-However, the checks for the dependent systems will continue to be scheduled.
+Shared status: If a topological parent is experiencing downtime, the child Elements in the topology share the status (i.e., an Element's dependencies automatically switch to its status).
+A service monitor knows that Elements dependent on a specific system or node that is experiencing a problem are unavailable until the problem is resolved.
+Alerts are not generated.
+However, the checks for the dependent systems continue to be scheduled.

-Parent checks: An outage with an Element will initiate a host check on its topological parent.
-By looking "upward," up.time can find the root of the problem.
+Parent checks: An outage with an Element initiates a host check on its topological parent.
+By looking "upward," Uptime Infrastructure Monitor can find the root of the problem.